RA-h/AI_MeetingDesktopApp/README.md

 # AI_MeetingDesktopApp
 A Meeting AI desktop application built using Electron Forge using the Vite template along with React for front-end UI rendering.
 Activity

+## How to run:
+### Local Server:
+First you will open a local server: npm run backend

+### Electron App:
+You will then start the electrong app: npm start